Beginner’s Guide to Game Testing

 Although not exclusive to the gaming industry, alpha and beta testing are being associated with this market sector often due to common exposure.
 Alpha testing is a form of acceptance testing done mainly by in-house QA teams.
 Meanwhile, beta testing (done after an internal full-cycle alpha test) is the testing stage where the company releases the game to a few external user groups to 'real world' test as many conceivable usage scenarios as possible.

-Using a combination of automated and manual testing, all current features’ functionality is tested to determine process, load durability, and user logic.
+Using a combination of automated testing and manual testing, all current features are tested through functional testing.
+Functional testing is done to determine process, load durability, and user logic.
 From this, concerns over redundancies, UI flow, and cross-platform and browser breakdown are assessed.